“Food is our common ground, a universal experience.” -James Beard

 **LUNCH: On the campus of Magnolia Silos, you can choose from any number of food trucks for a quick bite to eat.
 For us, that was the humble Grilled Cheese at the Cheddar Box Food Truck.
 Find them at http://www.cheddarboxwaco.com.
 Crunchy and cheesy, it met our expectations of one of our favorite comfort foods and we paired our sandwiches with Iced tea from another food truck, Alabama Sweet Tea, which was served ice cold in a reusable mason jar.
 Very Texas!

-**TREATS: I hope that it goes without saying that the Magnolia property is best known for it’s bakery.
+**TREATS: I hope that it goes without saying that the Magnolia property is best known for its bakery.
 Serving cupcakes, cookies, and cinnamon rolls…we wanted them ALL!
-But also, not to be missed is the small batch, hand made Ice cream at Heritage Creamery that you can find not far away just off the campus of Baylor University.
-Find them at http://www.heritagecreamery.com.
+But also, not to be missed is the small-batch, hand-made Ice cream at Heritage Creamery that you can find not far away just off the campus of Baylor University.
 This ice cream is creamy, flavorful, and scrumptious!
-As an ice cream enthusiast, this is top notch, hand made ice cream that you will fall in love with when you take your first spoonful.
-You can’t get ice cream like this from a grocery store.
-We loved it so much, we visited twice while we were in Waco.
-Heritage Creamery sources their ingredients locally and their flavors reflect the season and ingredients available to them.
-They have unusual hours so be sure to check them out on line as you plan your trip.
+As an ice cream enthusiast, this is top-notch, handmade ice cream that you will fall in love with when you take your first spoonful.
+You can’t get ice cream like this from a grocery store and we loved it so much, we visited twice while we were in Waco.
+Heritage Creamery sources its ingredients locally and their flavors reflect the season and ingredients available to them.
+They have unusual hours so be sure to check them out online as you plan your trip.
 Don’t miss it if you have a chance to visit Waco.

 So.
 When you travel, how do you know where the yummy eats might be?